 He’s a guy with a heart of gold.

 He’s admired by those around him.

 He can ‘unintentionally’ make every other woman adore him, romantically or otherwise.

-Thus, he serves himself as a mere self-insert character for wish fulfillment and at the end of the day, there’s nothing ‘individualistic’ about him.
+Thus, he serves as a mere self-insert character for wish-fulfilment and at the end of the day, there’s nothing ‘individualistic’ about him.
 Gary stu is probably what describes his character the best, and if paired with the Mary sue of the show, we get a lead couple that seems to have been cut out straight from a tacky romance fanfiction.

 Yes, when I mentioned ‘Mary sue’, I was referring to Asuna.

 Asuna as the female lead is as stereotyped as they come.
 Much like Kirito, her character is heavily idealized.
 She’s pretty, popular, kind, caring and every other man wants to have a piece of her.
 Oh, and did I mention her cooking skills that level up with each passing day?
 After all, her foremost duty is to cook for Kirito and show how much she cares for him.
 While initially she’s portrayed as a strong, independent female player with a tsundere-ish attitude, it doesn’t take her long to make a transition from that to a deplorable damsel in distress, requiring her knight in black robe to come to her rescue whenever she’s in a bind.
 Kirito fighting her guild leader to earn her some time for honeymooning is laughable to say the least.
 It soon becomes apparent that she doesn’t have much of a role other than serving as the love interest of the protagonist and being the object of fanservice now and then which might be successful in pleasing the male audience somehow but that alone can’t make up for her badly written character.
 In fact, the other female character the show cares to put the spotlight on also ends up becoming the target of fanservice but doesn’t have anything else going on for herself.